 Optimize critical images

-WP Rocket 3.16 introduces a feature called Optimize critical images, which automatically optimizes the above the fold images of the page, so that they can be rendered faster.
+The Optimize critical images feature automatically optimizes the above the fold images of the page, so that they can be rendered faster.

 This optimization is automatically enabled upon WP Rocket activation, therefore, it doesn't have any option or button in the settings page.